 - kubectl exec– execute a command on a container in a pod

 From the KubeSail console too, you can view the deployments and its status.

 Step # 3: Expose ngnix app outside of the cluster

 To expose the app to the outside world, either we can create a new service or from the KubeSail Deployment page.
 For now, we are going to expose it from KubeSail Deployment page, click on ‘Ports’ to proceed.

-Choose one of the option to get app exposed.
+Choose one of the options to get app exposed.

 Congrats!
-We have just exposed our nginx application to outer world.
+We have just exposed our Nginx application to the outer world.

 You can upgrade or downgrade your KubeSail cluster any time from your dashboard.
 Please check out the Pricing page for more details.

 Like this post?
 Don’t forget to share it!